 Cooling water (mixture with 40 % of propylene glycol) in the compressor room for the warm compressors and in the cold box room for rotating machines (turbines, cold compressors, pumping system) will be provided by SCK CEN site at one point (supply and return) in each building at the dedicated technical rooms (Compressor Room and Cold Box Room).

 According to expected temperature difference of 10°C on cooling water circuits, the associated mass flow rate will be maximum 100 m3/h for compressor cooling and 10 m3/h for cold box cooling.

+The nominal cooling water temperature supply is 27°C (+/- 2°C) with a temperature difference around 10°C (Treturn-Tsupply).
+The Maximum temperature supply is 29 °C.

 The Contractor shall provide the cooling water expected consumption at the end of the Conceptual Design phase.